-New/Previous Series Action Taken/How to Classify or Guidance Work Previously Covered Management and Program Analysis Series 0343 Supersedes this Flysheet last revised in August 1990.
+New/Previous Series Action Taken/How to Classify or Guidance Work Previously Covered Management and0343Program AnalysisSeries Supersedes this Flysheet, last revised in August 1990.

-General Series determination guidelines
+General Series Determination Guidelines

-The correct series for a position usually becomes apparent by reviewing its assigned duties and responsibilities and then comparing them to the series definitions and general occupational information the classification flysheet or standard provides.
+Determining the correct series for a position is usually apparent by reviewing its assigned duties and responsibilities and then comparing them to the series definitions and general occupational information the classification flysheet or standard provides.
 Generally, the classifier decides on the series for a position based on the primary work of the position, the highest level of work performed, and the paramount knowledge required to do the work of the position.
 In some situations, however, following this guidance may present difficulties.